daveking63/HICSS-Evolution/README.md

 <h3>Analyzing the Data</h3>

-The analysis of the data set had two foci.
+The analysis of the data set had two phases.
+The first of these focused on the evolution of the organization and structure of the conference.
+The second on the evolution of the content.

-**Changes in Structural and Participation**
+**Changes in Organization and Structure**

-Besides intellectual curiousity, a major impetus behind this analysis is that the HICSS leadership wanted to post this information to the HICSS50 website to serve as a visual reminder of the conferences long history and to entice viewers to attend the 50th anniversary meeting.
-They had decided to use the public Tableau site which provides a straightforward way to produce data visualizations for online public consumption.
-Towards this end, pivot tables were used with the Excel dataset to produce various text files that could be analyzed with Tableau.
+Besides intellectual curiousity, a major impetus behind this analysis is that the HICSS leadership wanted to post this information to the HICSS50 website to serve as a visual reminder of HICSS' long history and to entice viewers to attend the 50th anniversary meeting.
+Towards this end, they decided to rely on Tableau's public website in order to: (1) easily produce a visual analysis of the data; and (2) seamless link this analysis to the HICSS site.

-The link to the visualizations still exists and is available on the HICSS web site (http://hicss.hawaii.edu/ -- scroll down to the middle of the page to access the HICSS Evolution link).
-The HICSS link will lead to:
+Even though the 50th anniversary has come and gone, the link to the visualizations still exists.
+It can be accessed by going to the HICSS site -- http://hicss.hawaii.edu/ -- scrolling down to the middle of the page, and clicking on *HICSS Evolution*.
+This will link to a project on the Tableau site:

 https://public.tableau.com/profile/kaveh.abhari#!/vizhome/HICSS50_0/AreaChartsofCounts

-The data can also be access at:
+The data can also be accessed at:

 https://public.tableau.com/profile/david.king7957#!/